WebexCC-SA/LAB-3354/docs/lab3_queueScroller.md

 > ---

 ??? question w50 "Did you notice anything interesting about the API calls and responses?"
-    - All three use the dame method (GET)
+    - All three use the same method (GET)
     - The returned JSON has nearly the same structure
     - All three calls are using the same headers
     - All three are using the same URL root